corrosion-rs/corrosion/README.md

 which requires a minimum of CMake 3.12.
 If you're using Android Studio to build your project, follow the instructions in the Android Studio documentation for [using a specific version of CMake](https://developer.android.com/studio/projects/install-ndk#vanilla_cmake).

-#### Host Builds

-By default, Corrosion will cross-compile the imported crates to the specified target triple.
-If some of your crates are for example build tools, then you may want those not to be cross-compiled but rather built as a host binary.
-This can be done by setting the `CORROSION_USE_HOST_BUILD` boolean property to true on the imported cmake target.

-Note that this requires the use of CMake 3.19 or newer.